Do not panic if the "Drive Is Not Accessible. The Parameter Is Incorrect" error occurs on your device. In this guide, you will learn:

 Run FSC to fix corrupted file system that cause the parameter is incoorect error

 Step 3.
-Exit command prompt when the scanning process completes.
+Exit the Command Prompt when the scanning process completes.

 After this, restart the PC and reconnect your device to see if the problem has been resolved.